 Figure 1: Compared efficacy of Apivar with and without scraping and repositioning the Apivar strips mid-treatment.
 Data collected in France between 2008 and 2010.

 The second, more recent study has been conducted in Germany, in two different apiaries in Kirchheim and Hohenheim.2 On each site, researchers have measured the average daily varroa mite falls of 10 colonies, from the beginning until the end of the Apivar treatment period.

-The researchers applied the strips on the 24th of July (the usual treatment period for many German beekeepers after the summer honey flow, where you can observe a peak in fallen mites (see Figure 2).
-Then, they scraped and repositioned the strips on the 24th of August (Kirchheim) and the 5th of September (Hohenheim), around the mid-treatment, where you can observe a second peak with significant daily mite falls (see Figure 2).
+The researchers applied the strips on the 24th of July (the usual treatment period for many German beekeepers after the summer honey flow, where you can observe a peak in fallen mites (see Figure 2 and 3).
+Then, they scraped and repositioned the strips on the 24th of August (Kirchheim, figure 2) and the 5th of September (Hohenheim, figure 3), around the mid-treatment, where you can observe a second peak with significant daily mite falls.